mjspriggs/overview/secure-enterprise.md

 ### Securing your software supply chain
 {: #secure-supply-chain}

-Your team can take advantage of cost-effective software delivery and proactive security practices by using {{site.data.keyword.cloud_notm}} DevSecOps with {{site.data.keyword.contdelivery_short}} to set up continuous integration (CI), continuous development (CD), and continuous compliance (CC) toolchains for secure and agile application development.
+Your team can take advantage of cost-effective software delivery and proactive security practices with {{site.data.keyword.cloud_notm}} DevSecOps.
+The [DevSecOps Application Lifecycle Management deployable architecture](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-overview) provides a streamlined way to set up continuous integration (CI), continuous development (CD), and continuous compliance (CC) toolchains for secure and agile application development.

-By using DevSecOps with {{site.data.keyword.contdelivery_short}}, you can put security and compliance at the forefront of your development lifecycle and set your team up to implement an automated, shift-left approach to development.
+By using the DevSecOps Application Lifecycle Management deployable architecture to set up the framework to manage the lifecycle of your application code, you can put security and compliance at the forefront of your development lifecycle and set your team up to implement an automated, shift-left approach to development.

 ![A visual representation of a process that includes continuous integration, deployment, and compliance](images/cd.svg){: caption="Figure 3.
 Continuous integration, deployment, and compliance" caption-side="bottom"}